 Loren Smith is an Executive Vice President with Compass Lexecon based in Washington, DC.
 Dr. Smith specializes in applying economic and econometric tools to antitrust and competition matters, with a focus on horizontal and vertical mergers.

 Dr. Smith has been the lead economic expert for both government agencies and private parties in regulatory investigations, federal merger challenges, and private litigations in numerous industries in the US and internationally.
 These industries include retail, healthcare, lodging, medical devices, and various consumer products and intermediate goods.
 He frequently advises clients on single-firm conduct investigations and litigations related to pay-for-delay, exclusionary conduct, and vertical restraints.

 Loren has testified as lead economic expert on mergers, monopolization, and damages in multiple federal districts.

-Prior to joining Compass Lexecon, Smith worked at the U.S. Federal Trade Commission as a staff economist.
-While at the FTC, he oversaw several high profile merger and conduct investigations, supported litigations, and evaluated settlements.
-He also co-authored a report to Congress and provided technical assistance and training to competition agencies in South Africa, Brazil, and Hungary.
+Prior to his career as a consultant, Dr. Smith worked at the US Federal Trade Commission as a staff economist.
+While at the FTC, he oversaw several high-profile merger and conduct investigations, supported litigations, and evaluated settlements.
+He also coauthored a report to Congress and provided technical assistance and training to competition agencies in South Africa, Brazil, and Hungary.

-Smith has taught microeconomics and econometrics at the University of Virginia and Johns Hopkins University, and his research is published in academic journals that include the Journal of Applied Econometrics, Economic Inquiry, and Journal of Economics and Management Strategy.
-Smith received a Ph.D. in Economics from the University of Virginia in 2006.
+Dr. Smith has taught microeconomics and econometrics at the University of Virginia and Johns Hopkins University.
+His research is published in academic and trade journals including the Journal of Applied Econometrics, the Journal of Economics and Management Strategy, Antitrust Law Journal, and Antitrust.